arrow_back Back to Home

 5 Common Pixel Art Mistakes Beginners Make (And How to Fix Them)

 Pixel art is easy to learn but hard to master.
 When you open a canvas in PixelPad Pro, it is tempting to just start placing blocks of color.
-However, there are a few rules that separate amateur sprites from professional game assets.
+However, there are a few fundamental rules that separate amateur sprites from professional game assets.
+Understanding these mistakes before they become habits will save you months of frustration and help you develop a strong, consistent style from the very beginning.

 1. Pillow Shading

-This is the most common mistake.
+This is the single most common mistake made by beginners, and it is immediately recognizable to any experienced pixel artist.
 Pillow shading happens when you shade an object by placing the darkest colors on the outside edges and getting progressively lighter towards the exact center, ignoring the actual direction of the light source.
+The result looks like a puffy pillow or a marshmallow — soft, dimensionless, and floating.

 2. Jaggies (Jagged Lines)